-Advanced Year MSW students who have an interest in developing knowledge, skills and competencies in work with people who have serious physical and mental illnesses and/or disabilities.
+Gain the knowledge, skills and competencies to work with people who have serious physical and mental illnesses or disabilities, including intellectual and developmental disabilities.

-SW 568 Serious Illness Care (3 credits) -- typically offered in fall semester
+SW 568 Serious Illness Care (3 credits) – typically offered in fall semester

-SW 710 Loss and Grief Across the Life Course (3 credits) -- typically offered in fall and spring semester
+SW 710 Loss and Grief Across the Life Course (3 credits) – typically offered in fall and spring semester

 This course will focus on the central human experiences of loss, grief and bereavement that occur across the life course.
-Guided examination of current theories, research and evidence based practice(s) in grief counseling will be conducted.
-This course will focus on building knowledge about the nature of grief, mourning and bereavement as it is influenced by age, developmental stage, gender, race, culture, ethnicity and social context.
+Guided examination of current theories, research and evidence-based practices in grief counseling will be conducted.
+This course focuses on building knowledge about the nature of grief, mourning and bereavement as it is influenced by age, developmental stage, gender, race, culture, ethnicity and social context.
 Familiarity with the various types of losses that occur in all age groups is germane to effective social work practice in all agency settings.
-This course is designed to provide students with greater awareness, increased knowledge and basic skills for assessing and intervening with loss and grief in micro-, mezzo- and macrosocial domains.
-It will incorporate a trauma-informed and human rights perspective to social work practice with people who are adapting to loss.
+This course provides students with greater awareness, increased knowledge and basic skills for assessing and intervening with loss and grief in micro-, mezzo- and macro-social domains.
+It incorporates a trauma-informed and human rights perspective to social work practice with people who are adapting to loss.

-Smaller that a minor, a certificate or a degree program, micro-credentials allow you to meet your personalized learning needs by gaining knowledge and skills in areas that are relevant to your academic or professional goals.
+Smaller that a minor, certificate or degree program, micro-credentials allow you to meet your personalized learning needs by gaining knowledge and skills in areas that are relevant to your academic or professional goals.
 Micro-credentials equip you with digital badges that showcase your achievements and all it took to get there.

-When you complete a micro-credential program you will earn a digital badge, or a series of digital badges.
-A digital badge is an icon, (but it is not a static image in that is is click-able), that houses information including the issuing institution, the date earned, the criteria required to earn the badge and the evidence that shows that you have met that criteria.
+When you complete a micro-credential program you will earn a digital badge or a series of digital badges.
+A digital badge is a clickable icon that houses important information, including the issuing institution, the date earned, the criteria required to earn the badge and evidence showing you have met that criteria.